Stability Analysis of Inexact Solves in Model Reduction of Non-parametric Second-order Dynamical systems: Numerical Experiments

-As discussed in the previous subsection, for this model, we observe that the number of iterations required for convergence of RCG is less than that of CG, both of which are given in Table \ref{Tab:cong_cg_RCG_anal_17K}.
+For this model, we observe that the number of iterations required for convergence of RCG is less than that of CG, both of which are given in Table \ref{Tab:cong_cg_RCG_anal_17K}.
 We see a savings of about $10 \%$ in the average linear solver iterations.
 The corresponding computation times are given in Table \ref{Tab:cong_cg_RCG_anal_time_17K}.
-The savings in iterations translate to about $5 \%$ savings in time. }
+The savings in iterations translate to about $5 \%$ savings in time.